Construction of the Witten-Reshetikhin-Turaev TQFT from conformal field theory: Introduction

 \section{Introduction}

-This is the main paper in a series of four papers (\cite{AU1}, \cite{AU2}, \cite{AU3}), where we provide a geometric construction of modular functors and topological quantum field theories (TQFT's) from conformal field theory building on the constructions of Tsuchiya, Ueno and Yamada in \cite{TUY} and \cite{Ue2} and Kawamoto, Namikawa, Tsuchiya and Yamada in \cite{KNTY} and further provide an explicit isomorphism of the modular functors underlying the Reshetikhin-Turaev TQFT for $U_q(\Lie{sl}(N))$ and the {\em vacua modular functors} coming from conformal field theory for the Lie algebra $\Lie{sl}(N)$ based on the constructions of in \cite{TUY} and \cite{Ue2} and \cite{KNTY}.
-We uses the Skein theory approach to the Reshetikhin-Turaev TQFT of Blanchet, Habegger, Masbaum and Vogel \cite{BHMV1}, \cite{BHMV2} and \cite{Bl1} to set up this isomorphism.
-Since the modular functor determines the TQFT uniquely, this therefore also provides a geometric construction of the Reshetikhin-Turaev TQFT.
+This is the main paper in a series of four papers (the previous three being \cite{AU1}, \cite{AU2}, \cite{AU3}), where we provide a geometric construction of modular functors and topological quantum field theories (TQFT's) from conformal field theory building on the constructions of Tsuchiya, Ueno and Yamada in \cite{TUY} and \cite{Ue2} and Kawamoto, Namikawa, Tsuchiya and Yamada in \cite{KNTY}.
+In this paper we provide an explicit isomorphism of the modular functors underlying the Witten-Reshetikhin-Turaev TQFT for $U_q(\Lie{sl}(N))$ \cite{RT1,RT2,TW2} and the {\em vacua modular functors} constructed in \cite{AU2}, based on the conformal field theory for the Lie algebra $\Lie{sl}(N)$ constructed in \cite{TUY} and \cite{Ue2} and the one dimensional ghost theory constructed in \cite{KNTY}.
+We use the skein theory approach to the Witten-Reshetikhin-Turaev TQFT of Blanchet, Habegger, Masbaum and Vogel \cite{BHMV1}, \cite{BHMV2} and \cite{Bl1} together with work of Wenzl \cite{Wzl1} and Kanie \cite{Kanie1} to set up this isomorphism.
+Since the modular functor determines the TQFT uniquely, this therefore also provides a geometric construction of the Witten-Reshetikhin-Turaev TQFT.
 That there should be such an isomorphism is a well established conjecture which is due to Witten, Atiyah and Segal (see e.g. \cite{W}, \cite{Atb} and \cite{Se}).